shubhdev79/Lambda_Test/README.md

 ======================================================================================================================================

-2. Create Lambda functions that stop and start your EC2 instances.
+2.    #Create Lambda functions that stop and start your EC2 instances.
-->  Created Lambda Function for both, Refer Lambda.tf
+*  Refer Lambda.tf
+* aws_lambda_function for both StopEC2Instances & StartEC2Instances

+* data "archive_file"

 ======================================================================================================================================

-3. Create CloudWatch Events rules that trigger your function on a schedule.
+3.    #Create CloudWatch Events rules that trigger your function on a schedule.
 For example, you could create a rule to stop your EC2 instances at night, and another to start them again in the morning.
 ->

 ======================================================================================================================================